What is a RAP?

 Is the water quality improving?

-Due to considerable improvements made by the City of Sault Ste.
-Marie, Ontario and local industry, the water quality of the river has improved substantially since the onset of the RAP.
+Yes!
+Due to stricter environmental regulations and considerable improvements made by the City of Sault Ste.
+Marie and local industry, the water quality of the river has improved substantially since first being designated an AOC in the 1980s.